rstraub/rstraub.github.io/_posts/2022-04-15-technical-blogging-book-review.md

 ---
 author: Roy Straub
 categories:
-- Books
+- tech
-comments: true
 description: Are you thinking about starting a technical blog?
 Technical Blogging might be the book for you.
 Learn about it in this review.
 featured: false
 hidden: false
 image: assets/images/21-technical-blogging.jpg
 layout: post
-rating: 3.5
 review_item: 'Technical Blogging: Amplify Your Influence'
 review_summary: A pleasant read, offering starting bloggers everything they need to know to get started.
 Expect breadth, not depth from this title.
 tags:
-- Blogging
+- books
-- Reviews
+- blogging
-title: "\U0001F4D8 Technical Blogging Review"
+title: "Technical Blogging Review"
 ---

 Are you thinking about starting a technical blog?
 Technical Blogging might be the book for you.
 Learn why in this review.